CCAC partners with and depends on community organizations who provide services to

 various populations in the Pittsburgh region.
 Check back for updates on the list of

-resources compiled by the Office of Institutional Diversity & Inclusion.
+resources compiled by the Office of Diversity, Equity & Inclusion.

 The Center for Women helps women going through transitions-like divorce, separation, loss of a loved one, job transition, or returning to the workforce-to achieve and maintain financial independence.
 The CFW's programs and initiatives increase financial literacy, build career-related skills and connect women with mentoring and internship opportunities.